CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 weight: 850
 toc: 3
 ---
 Use the CLI to monitor OSI Layer 1 physical components on network devices, including interfaces, ports, links, and peers.
-You can monitor transceivers and cabling deployed per port (interface), per vendor, per part number and so forth.
+You can monitor transceivers and cabling deployed per port (interface), per vendor, per part number, and so forth.

 This information can help you:

 - Determine which ports are empty versus which ones have cables plugged in to help validate expected connectivity.
 - Audit transceiver and cable components by vendor, helping you estimate replacement costs, repair costs, and overall maintenance costs.